omerdduran/rss-to-mail/README.md

 - **User Configuration:** Implement a configuration file or user interface for easy customization of script parameters such as feed URL, email settings, and update frequency.

-- **Database Integration:** Store and manage a history of previously sent articles in a database for reference and analysis.

 - **Advanced Email Formatting:** Enhance email content with HTML formatting, embedded links, or additional metadata for a richer user experience.

 - **Logging and Error Handling:** Implement a robust logging system to capture errors, successful operations, and relevant information for troubleshooting.